 Create lightweight emulsions that glide on skin or hair with Natural Emulsifier 68.
-This oil-in-water emulsifier creates a special emulsion called a lamellar emulsion that helps deliver actives while increasing the moisture content of skin.
+This O/W (oil-in-water) emulsifier creates a special emulsion called a lamellar emulsion that helps deliver actives while increasing the moisture content of skin.
 It works best with an oil phase that is 10-25% of the formulation.

-Cetearyl alcohol almost always comes from palm oil, as it is nearly impossible to source cetearyl alcohol from other plants.
+Natural Emulsifier 68 contains components, like cetearyl alcohol, that are sourced from mass balance palm.
+Cetearyl alcohol almost always comes from palm oil, as it is nearly impossible to source cetearyl alcohol on a commercial scale from other plants.
 There is no producer that will guarantee cetearyl alcohol comes from non-palm sources.
-Therefore, it is critical to use cetearyl alcohol from Mass Balance palm certified sources as a step towards sustainable palm use.
+Therefore, it is critical to use cetearyl alcohol from mass balance palm certified sources as a step towards sustainable palm use.
 Learn more about sustainable palm oil and mass balance here.

 Palm oil undergoes a chemical reaction to release free fatty acids like palmitic acid and stearic acid.
 This mixture is distilled to separate palmitic acid and stearic acids, where they are converted to cetyl alcohol and stearyl alcohol.
 Cetyl alcohol and stearyl alcohol are weighed out in equal portions and melted together to become cetearyl alcohol.